-First essay - Thursday 16th February, 12 noon Second essay - Thursday 16th March, 12 noon Third essay - Thursday 25th May, 12 noon Fourth essay - Thursday 22nd June, 12 noon
+First essay - Thursday 15th February, 12 noon Second essay - Thursday 14th March, 12 noon Third essay - Thursday 23rd May, 12 noon Fourth essay - Thursday 20th June, 12 noon

 2.3 The dissertations (double-marked) are reports of two project rotations that provide students with a thorough appreciation of pre-clinical and clinical research.
 Students are required to complete two dissertations as part of the course work.
+In exceptional circumstances students may undertake a library-based project subject to approval by the organising committee.
 Details regarding this submission can be found in the course handbook and include a declaration of authorship.
 Each dissertation shall not exceed 6,000 words (excluding bibliography, appendices and figure legends).
-Examiners expect a minimum word count of 5,000, which does not include the abstract, tables, figure legends or reference list.
+Examiners expect a minimum word count of 5,000, which does not include the abstract, tables, figure legends, appendices or reference list.
 The number of words must be stated on the front of the final document.
 The dissertation should be arranged in the format of a published paper, including Abstract, Introduction, Methods, Results and Discussion.
 Both dissertations are marked out of 100% and each contributes 35% towards the final mark.
 All citations and list of references must be in the style that is required for essays (requirements for dissertations are detailed in the course handbook).